barbafh3/my-vim-config/README.md

 These are my configuration files specific for my laptop.
 There are many different files for similar software because I'm still working on my setup so i have been trying many different things.
-These files are open and can be used at your own discretion.
+These files are open to everyone and can be used freely at your own discretion.

 ### Configurations